 Here at FerryScan, we naturally recommend ferry as your method of transportation.
 You won’t get motion sick and feel exhausted afterward like you will on a bus or marshrutka (a Russian mini-bus).
 And you can walk around, have a beer (or a few ;) ) in a bar, or relax in your own private room unlike a cramped airline, arriving at a convenient time in the morning.
 You’ll also be more likely to have the time to make new friends and talk with people from different countries, making your travels more enjoyable.Book on FerryScan!

 You can easily take a bus from Tallinn or Helsinki to Saint Petersburg.
-The land crossings are
+Crossings are:

 Under current rules, eVisa travel with train is is not possible.